About the Lab

 Welcome to Dr. Nancy E. Moran's Carotenoids and Nutrition Laboratory at the USDA/ARS Children's Nutrition Research Center.

-Our research program seeks to understand how dietary phytochemicals impact human health.
+Our research program seeks to understand how dietary carotenoids impact human health.
 Carotenoids, a class of colorful orange, red, and yellow compounds found in fruits and vegetables, are the primary focus of our research.
 Some carotenoids, such as beta-carotene and alpha-carotene are converted to vitamin A in the body- and therefore play an important role in development and health.
-Other carotenoids, such as red lycopene and yellow lutein, are not pro-vitamin A, but growing evidence suggests these may play a role in cancer prevention and prevention of macular degeneration, respectively.
+Other carotenoids, such as red lycopene and yellow lutein, are not pro-vitamin A, but growing evidence suggests these may play a role in cancer prevention and promotion of visual and cognitive function, respectively.

-Our program engages a translational research approach.
-We are currently studying the cellular mechanisms by which carotenoids are absorbed from foods, distributed throughout the body, and metabolized using in vitro and animal models.
-As we better understand which proteins are involved in carotenoid uptake and metabolism, we will study how human genetic polymorphisms impact the levels of carotenoids found in the body.
-Furthermore, we are studying the molecular impacts of carotenoids on different sites in the body to better understand how carotenoid consumption may reduce the risk of disease in children and adults.
+Our program engages a translational research approach, studying carotenoid metabolism and bioactivity in both model systems and in humans.
+Using cell culture and animal models, we are currently studying the cellular mechanisms by which carotenoids are absorbed from foods, distributed throughout the body, and metabolized.
+We are also studying how blood and tissue carotenoid concentrations can be used as biomarkers of fruit and vegetable intake.
+Furthermore, we are studying the molecular impacts of carotenoids on different sites in the body to better understand how carotenoid consumption may promote health across the life cycle.